commandAGI/commandAGI/docs/developers/daemon_system.md

 4. **Timeouts**: Configure appropriate timeouts for your use case
 5. **Logging**: Enable logging for troubleshooting

-By following these guidelines, you can create robust and maintainable daemon implementations that integrate seamlessly with the CommandLAB ecosystem.
+By following these guidelines, you can create robust and maintainable daemon implementations that integrate seamlessly with the commandAGI2 ecosystem.